seng438-winter-2024/seng438-a4-zhifanl/seng438-a4-team_number.md

 | **Error Identification** | Enhances the ability to identify hidden errors by testing the test suite's error detection capabilities. | Requires significant computational resources, which may not be feasible for all projects. |
 | **Test Suite Improvement** | Encourages the improvement of the test suite's coverage and effectiveness.                   | May produce false positives, requiring additional analysis to identify valid issues.          |

-## Conclusion

-Mutation testing offers a powerful method for improving the quality and effectiveness of test suites in identifying errors.
-However, its practical application requires careful consideration of its potential drawbacks, including time, computational resources, and the handling of equivalent mutants.
-By addressing these challenges, development teams can leverage mutation testing to significantly enhance their software testing processes.